What Is the Biblical Fast?

 In the Book of Isaiah, God explained to His people: “Is not this the kind of fasting I have chosen: to loose the chains of injustice and untie the cords of the yoke to set the oppressed free and break every yoke?
 Is it not to share your food with the hungry and to provide the poor wanderer with shelter—when you see the naked, to clothe them, and not to turn away from your own flesh and blood?”

-This idea is echoed in the Talmud, Judaism’s Oral Tradition, which teaches that a person who takes on a personal fast day, even though it weakens him, is a sinner.
+This idea is echoed in the Talmud, Judaism’s Oral Tradition, which teaches that a person who takes on a personal fast day, if it weakens him, is a sinner.
 If fasting causes us to lessen our service of God, instead of improving our service, we have missed the entire point of fasting altogether.

-Our fast days are considered auspicious times — days on which we can accomplish great things and rectify past mistakes.
+Our fast days are considered auspicious times—days on which we can accomplish great things and rectify past mistakes.
 Just as festival days carry with them energy for positive change and growth, so do our fast days.
-These are days of opportunity for us — if only we take advantage of them.
+These are days of opportunity for us—if only we take advantage of them.
 If we use our physical hunger as a springboard for our spiritual thirst and truly seek out God, we can transform all fast days into days of joy and celebration.

-Since fasting is only a means to an end, the Bible encourages us to focus on the ultimate goal — and not just on fast days, but on all days.
+Since fasting is only a means to an end, the Bible encourages us to focus on the ultimate goal—and not just on fast days, but on all days.
 As Daniel says, “Renounce your sins by doing what is right, and your wickedness by being kind to the oppressed.
 It may be that then your prosperity will continue” (4:27).

 On fast days, and on all days, what we give up is less important than what we give forward.
 Giving charity, giving our hearts, and giving our time to pursue justice and righteousness are the greatest gifts that we can give to God.
 This is the kind of fast that He desires, and which pleases Him the most.